nmp2605/pandict/README.md

 ## About Web-Scraping

 Some of the sources that are used offer an API and some require the use of web-scraping techniques.
 That means we need to parse the HTML of the page containing the result, converting it to an understandable format.
-In this project, PHP's [DOMDocument](https://www.php.net/manual/en/class.domdocument.php) is used to parse.
+In this project, PHP's [DOMDocument](https://www.php.net/manual/en/class.domdocument.php) is used to parse, and some XPath knowledge is required.

 ## About Parallelism